List of cover versions of U2 songs: Stuck in a Moment You Can't Get Out Of

 "Stuck in a Moment You Can't Get Out Of" is a single release from U2's 2000 album, All That You Can't Leave Behind.
 It won the Grammy Award for Best Pop Performance by a Duo or Group with Vocal in 2002.

 Sunday Bloody Sunday

 "Sunday Bloody Sunday" is the opening track and third single from U2's 1983 album, War.
 The song is noted for its militaristic drumbeat, simple but harsh guitar, and melodic harmonies.
 One of U2's most overtly political songs, its lyrics describe the horror felt by an observer of The Troubles in Northern Ireland.

 Sweetest Thing

 "Sweetest Thing", sometimes titled "The Sweetest Thing", is a B-side to the "Where the Streets Have No Name" single.
 It was re-recorded and released as a single for the 1998 compilation album The Best of 1980-1990.
 The song was written by Bono as an apology to his wife for forgetting her birthday during the creation of The Joshua Tree.

-The Three Sunrises

-"The Three Sunrises" is a track from the 1985 EP Wide Awake in America.